hansol008/Ahaan_BlueStampPortfolio/index.md

 - 20mm Coin Cell Battery : the powersource for the Weevil Eye
 - 2N3904 Transistor : a device that regulates electricity flow and can act as a switch

+The Weevil Eye's function relys on the photocell sensor, since that is the final bridge between the circut and the LED's.
+If there is light, then the photocell sensor will not bridge the circut, and the LED's will not turn on.
+The photocell sensor has a threshold for light, and will gradually open the circut, which means as it gets darker, the LED's light will become brighter and brighter.

+## Challenges Faced
+Though this project seems simple, there were some struggles.
+Mainly, the board was really small and soldering points had to be more precise.
+Another struggle I had was that I put the photocell sensor the opposite way and soldered it.
+I had to pull the sensor out, take out the solder, and insert it back into the correct way.
+Overall the project was very fun, and a great introduction to soldering.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.